At 98, D-Day vet jumps again, with eyes on the big 100

 This time, his landing zone was in the Netherlands.

-Rice, strapped to a younger parachutist who steered the canopy, jumped as part of commemorations for massive airborne landings September 1944.
+Strapped to a younger parachutist who steered their canopy, Rice jumped as part of commemorations for the massive landings of airborne Allied troops in September 1944.

-He described their jump as “perfect” and said: “I’m going to do it until I’m 100.”
+He described the jump as “perfect” and said: “I’m going to do it until I’m 100.”

-Thursday’s jump with hundreds of parachutists was to commemorate the 75th anniversary of Operation Market Garden, a 1944 land-and-airborne thrust through the Netherlands.
+Hundreds of other parachutists also sailed over the Netherlands on Thursday to commemorate the 75th anniversary of Operation Market Garden, a 1944 land-and-airborne thrust through the country.

+Allied strategists hoped the assault would clear a path toward Nazi Germany’s industrial heartland and hasten the end of the war.
+But ground troops got bogged down, leaving airborne soldiers who’d jumped ahead of the thrust outnumbered and outgunned.

+The military bungle was immortalized in the Hollywood film and Cornelius Ryan’s book “A Bridge Too Far.”